ehabAbdelMawla/License-App/README.md

   <h2 align="center">License-App</h2>

   <p align="center">
-  Website Act Like A License Service, Allow You To Give License To Other Apps,Close Any App Very Easily
+  Website Provide a License Service, Allow You To Give License To Other Apps,Close Any App Very Easily

   </p>
 </div>